kyyahan3/mediapipe-counter/README.md

 ## To-Do
-1. Home disable clicking the counting button when either no video is uploaded or no motion category is selected
-2. overwrite the previous video and display the processed video
+- overwrite the previous video and display the processed video
-3. Log in
+- Log in
-4. User database
+- User database
-5. display history (maybe not store the whole video at this stage)
+- display history (maybe not store the whole video at this stage)
-6. add motion effect when the user click the video image (maybe on handleVideoClick)
+- add motion effect when the user click the video image (maybe on handleVideoClick)
-7. deal with multi click
+- deal with multi click

 ## Logs
 ### May 21st:
 #### install
 - docker:
+    - start the docker: `docker start mediapipe_app`

-    enter the doker: `docker exec it mediapipe_app /bin/bash`
+    - enter the doker: `docker exec -it mediapipe_app /bin/bash`

-    start the docker: `docker start mediapipe_app`
+    - enter the root/server: `cd root/server`
+    - run server: `run: python3 manage.py runserver 0.0.0.0:8081`

-    copy the local config(pip and code) to docker created a virtual environment in the docker called venv
+    copy the local config (pip and code) to docker created a virtual environment in the docker called venv

     activate: `source venv/bin/activate`